The Kingdoms of Life

 The Four/Five/Six Kingdom System

 Despite the aforementioned attempts at monophyletic classifications, biologists still find it useful to classify the largest groupings of Cytota into six morphologic, yet polyphyletic, "kingdoms":

 - Single-celled organisms without nuclei and usually containing a peptidoglycan cell wall external to the cellular membrane.

-- The photosynthetic cyanobacteria (blue-green "algae") evolved no later than 2.7 billion years ago.
+- The photosynthetic cyanobacteria (blue-green "algae") evolved about the same time as LUCA, around 3.5 billion years ago.

 - Bacteria may have become symbiotic with each other, forming the first mitochondria (possibly due to the endosymbiosis of the rickettsia family of alpha-proteobacteria containing hydrogenosomes), photosynthetic plastids (from the endosymbiosis of cyanobacteria and then the secondary endosymbiosis of the descendant species), and nuclei in the later-evolving "eukaryotes" (a term literally meaning "true nuclei").

 - Although the so-called "archaebacteria" ("old bacteria") are "prokaryotes" (i.e., without nuclei), eukaryotes and archaebacteria are now grouped together in the new clade "Empire Neomura" ("new walls") because a closer, genetic relationship exists between archaebacteria and the eukaryotes than to the prokaryotes due to the fragmentation of eukaryotic genes found only in archaebacteria.
 This newly discovered sisterhood refutes all theories that eukaryotes originated by merging an archaebacterium and an α-proteobacterium, which also fails to account for other numerous features shared specifically by eukaryotes and actinobacteria.